 I knew in a moment it must be Saint Nick.

 I said “Santa, what is going on?”
 Santa said “We are all going to do our DR test, and we had to get all the tapes for our IBM i restoration”.
 I said, “Santa we spoke about this during the summer, why not just replicate to one of our IBM I cloud (Power Systems) machines at iTech Solutions, and then not only would you have a Hot Site available all the time, if you had a real disaster your DR machine would be immediately available and you wouldn’t be stumbling with all these tapes.
 Remember we were talking about this whole Cloud Computing concept with the Easter Bunny, and you thought he had been drinking a little too much carrot juice.”
-Cloud Computing is not computers in the clouds, it’s a service that iTech Solutions offers that allows you to host your machines at our locations or even just use one of our machines and carve out a virtual LPAR.
+Cloud Computing is not computers in the clouds, it’s a service that iTech Solutions offers that allows you to host your IBMi machines at our locations or even just use one of our machines and carve out a virtual LPAR.
 Santa said, “he had a lot on his mind at the time as the elves had to do the systems management of his current machine as he couldn’t find any good system admins in the North Pole.”
 We agreed to look into hosting his replication with iTech Solutions in January.
 I said to Santa, you know while we are at it, you should really look at either our Cloud based backup solution, where you back your data directly up to our cloud, fully encrypted and compressed.
 Your backup is immediately available off-site, and you can rest assured that the data is fully encrypted.
 In addition, we can always put a virtual backup appliance in the data center, and perform backups to the Virtual Tape Library so that you aren’t handing tapes.
 Santa was interested in further looking at both solutions.
 Are you still playing with tapes?
 Think about that for the new year.

 Next, I asked Santa if there was anything else on his list?
 He said, “there were three more things.
 First, he said, Mrs. Claus gets so annoyed at him every month when he has to go into the office to do a Full System Backup”.
 I looked at Santa, and said to him, “I have been asking you for years to get rid of that Twin-ax Console and upgrade to Operations LAN Console.
 You kept telling me that you liked Twin-ax.
 I said last quarter when we were doing the iTech Solutions quarterly PTF maintenance to bring all your PTFs up to date, that I could hardly see that screen, as that twin-ax device is so old.
 If you had Operations LAN console, you, iTech Solutions, or any of the elves could remotely connect from home via VPN right to the console, and do the backup without having to come into the office”. iTech Solutions installed and configured Operations LAN Console, so that Santa could spend a little more quality time with Mrs. Claus.
 Mrs. Claus was so happy she told Santa to put everyone at iTech Solutions on the Nice list, no matter what.
 Whew, that was certainly lucky for me.

 Secondly, he said “from time to time the elves are developing new modules and programs and it would be nice if he could get them off the production XMAS01 machine”.
 I said, “well that isn’t a problem, lets create a virtual partition on that new POWER8 S814 machine, and put the development environment on that partition”.
 He asked, how could we do that?
 I said, “remember when we brought that new POWER8 machine in, now that we are running IBM i 7.2 we can do more virtualization and create virtual partitions”.
-Santa said to me, “but I only have one disk controller on XMAS01”.
+Santa said to me, “but I only have one pair of disk controllers on XMAS01”.
 I said, “no problem, we are going to virtualize the disks and DVD drive, and then share the SAS tape drive between partitions.
 Since we have an HMC, we won’t need any additional hardware on your machine”.
 I told him that iTech Solutions can do this in one day for him.
 Santa was like a little kid at Christmas, and said “well that is another thing I want from iTech Solutions”.

 Thirdly, he asked if there was anything we could do, as IBM had assigned him twelve different customer numbers for the North Pole, each reindeer had their own IBM customer number, and a few of the elves had IBM customer numbers.
 Santa said, “it was confusing when we have to call IBM, and they ask us for a customer number, I don’t know which one to give him.”
 I laughed, and said “sorry, even iTech Solutions can’t help untangle IBM customer numbers”.
 I think you could hear his belly laugh all the way down at the South pole.